BryanWg/Meal-Matcher/README.md

  <img src="./pics/Reviews.png" alt="drawing" width="300" />
 </p>

-There is a page where users can view thier matches and decide a restaurant they want to eat at or use the 'random' button to pick for them.
+There is a page where users can view their matches and decide a restaurant they want to eat at or use the 'random' button to pick for them.
 <p align="center">
  <img src="./pics/MatchPage.png" alt="drawing" width="500" />
 </p>